unLomTrois/star-wars-galaxy-3/README.md

 See the [Contributing doc](https://gitlab.com/renegades-modding-group/star-wars-galaxy-2/-/blob/master/CONTRIBUTING.md) for information on how you can help.

+# Discord

+The [Renegades Modding Group Community Discord](https://discord.gg/4xfQ78sPpm) is the best place for you to interact with the community and contributers.
+Select the Star Wars Galaxy 2 role in the role channel and join us.

 # FAQ

 - Why do I need Planetary Diversity for this mod?